gopavasanth/devops-project/README.md

 ## Cluster autoscaller
 [Here](autoscalling/) is the configuration details of cluster auto scaler.

+## Kubernetes deployment
+[Here](k8s-deployment) are the steps to implement a canary deployment strategy in k8s, to implement istio service mesh and implement logging and monitoring solution

 ## Ansible Automation
 [Here](ansible/) is about ansible playbooks to setup and manage configurations through code.